Conduct in General

 - That all individuals be respected and treated with dignity and civility;

 - That everyone continue to share in the responsibility of making UND a better place.

 Within the University, the student is subject to specific policies, rules and regulations promulgated by student governing groups, student-faculty committees, University Senate and the State Board of Higher Education.
 The student is subject to civil law and civil authority.

 The Code of Student Life is published annually.
-Interpretation of sections within the Code may be requested by contacting the Dean of Students Office, the Vice President for Student Affairs, or through direct consultation with the Student Policy Committee.
+Interpretation of sections within the Code may be requested by contacting the Office of Student Rights & Responsibilities, the Vice President for Student Affairs, or through direct consultation with the Student Policy Committee.